newtheatre/history-project/_shows/14_15/doubt.md

     title: Backstage At

 prod_shots: jwG33w

+trivia:
+  - quote: Whether or not Father Flynn was guilty was kept secret from the rest of the cast for the entire rehearsal process.
+    name: Jake Leonard
+    submitted: 2014-11-10
 ---

 Principal Sister Aloysius is concerned that a priest working in St. Nicholas School may be abusing a child.
 In order to confirm her suspicions and help the boy in question, she will have to challenge her own beliefs and those around her in the search for the truth.